AirportOs/dressapi/README.md

 ## Other function

--**DressApi use a cache** with on file or on Redis and is integrated to the application.
+-**DressApi use a cache** on file (normally on virtual disk on memory) or on Redis and is integrated to the application.
 This means it deletes interested parties (**including relations**) when there is an update.

 -**Deferred connection of the DB**: if the request is already in cache it does not make any connection to the database.